fernandoaestrella/Actually-Exciting-Pong/README.md

 - Shot accelerates or slows ball depending on whether the ball was approaching or going away
 - Score per time calculation
 - Ball accelerates after hitting paddle
-- Ball goes redder the faster it goes
+- Ball becomes more red the faster it goes

 Controls: